carlosolarte/L-framework/docs/tutorial.md

 premise `Gamma |-- G` with height at most `n`, then, there is a proof of the conclusion `Gamma, F |-- G` with height at most `n`.

-The following script configures the needed theory to prove the admissibility theorem.
+The following Maude file (`prop-W.maude`) configures the needed theory to prove the admissibility theorem.

 ```
 --- File: prop-W.maude